Rules of Professional Conduct

 Table of Contents

-A lawyer shall not solicit professional employment by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:
+A lawyer shall not solicit professional employment even when not otherwise prohibited by paragraph (b), if:

 (1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer;

 (2) the solicitation involves coercion, duress or harassment; or

 (3) the lawyer knows or reasonably should know that the physical, mental, or emotional state of the target of the solicitation is such that the target cannot exercise reasonable judgment in employing a lawyer, provided, however, the prohibition in this clause (3) only applies to solicitations for a fee.